muratk5n/thirdwave/en/README.md

 ---

 Cert as in 'digital certification' from the vendor?
-Hilarious.
+That's hilarious.

 @internetofshit \#iot